-To gain the hodder river, walk up the track just opposite the Hay shed, past the farm buildings, through some gates, continue until you come to a large cairn on the track, about 45 minutes walk from the road.
+Standard Route - Hodder RiverTo gain the Hodder river, walk through the gate and up the track just opposite the Hay shed, past the farm buildings, through some gates, continue until you come to a large cairn on the track, about 45 minutes walk from the road.
 This is just after when you are opposite the tin hut down on the opposite bank.
 At the cairn descend steep slopes to the river bed.

 From the Hut the climb carries on up the Hodder River for a short distance, then ascends up stair case stream.
 Rock cairns mark the line of the route on the east terrace of stair case stream.
-After 1.5 to 2 hrs from the huts, just past the waterfalls, the route leaves staircase creek and ascends steeply for a few hundred metres.
-From here the route traverses snow slopes and heads around iunto the snow basin to the North west of the summit.
-The large easy gully at the back of the basin provides access to a col, and the ridge to the summit.
-Return the same route.
-This is a long day and hut - hut may take 10 hours.
+After 1.5 to 2 hrs from the huts, just past the waterfalls, the route leaves staircase creek and ascends steeply for a few hundred meters.
+There are several possible variations to reach the upper ridge crest.
+None of them are ideal if the snow has all melted and loose scree is uncovered.

 Red Tape / When To ClimbNo permits are required, but to access the Hodder River private property is crossed.
 For permission to pass through call Alan and Bev Pitts 03 575 7471.

 This peak can be climbed all year round, although the route does cross avalanche prone slopes so sound judgement is required.

-Camping is allowed in the area, but good accomodation is provided at the hodder huts.
-There are two huts (6 and 10 bunks), and two pitt toilets.
+Camping / Mountain ConditionsCamping is allowed in the area, but good accommodation is provided at the Hodder huts.
+There are two huts (6 and 10 bunks), and two pit toilets.
 Both huts are in a good condition at the time of writing, containing running water, bunk beds with mattresses but no stove or fires.
-The cost is $5 per night, per person.
+The cost to use the huts is $5 per night, per person.

 It is a good idea to ask Allan about the current river level and recent weather in the area when asking permission to pass through the land, he is very helpful.